 The monthly dividend is rising rapidly, and the payout ratio should allow the stock to maintain its dividend even during economic downturns.
 Moreover, with two bonus dividends in June and December, this could be the best dividend share in the market.

-If dividend investing is something you are interested in, you can learn more about a proven investment strategy here by starting with the best monthly dividend shares on the Canadian stock market (TSX).
-The Canadian dividend growth values we focus on in this article can be used if you want a solid basis for any dividend, including undervalued dividend stocks.
+If monthly income is something you are interested in, pick monthly dividend stocks.
+You can learn more about a proven investment strategy by starting with the best monthly dividend shares on the Canadian stock market (TSX).
+The Canadian dividend growth values in this article can be used if you want a solid basis for any dividend, including undervalued dividend stocks.
 In addition, we have three TSX-listed dividend stocks that offer monthly payouts if you look for monthly income from funds or stocks.

 In terms of dividends, these shares pay a monthly dividend of 0.10%, equating to approximately $1.05 per month for Immo Income, $0.00 per year for Real Estate Investment Trust (REIT) and $2.00 per week for BMO Financial Group (BNSF).
 BLV has a long history of paying dividends in shares and is a leading dividend payer.
 With a company with a long history and a consistent dividend, the stock with the safest monthly dividends on this list has the best dividend growth.